Sethdcarter/Seths-Workshop/README.md

 # Seths-Workshop
-Seth’s workshop for game design, 3D prints, and mini painting
+Seth’s place for game design, 3D prints, and mini painting, and whatever else